On a Restriction Problem of Hickman and Wright for the Parabola over $\mathbb{Z}/N\mathbb{Z}$ for Squarefree $N$: Introduction

 \begin{theorem} For any squarefree $N$, the parabola $\Sigma$ satisfies the following restriction estimate: for any $f:(\mathbb{Z}/N\mathbb{Z})^2\rightarrow\mathbb{C},$

 where $\omega(N)$ denotes the number of (distinct) prime divisors of $N$. \end{theorem}

-For $N = pq$ for $p$, $q$ distinct primes, the constant does not grow with $N$; for general squarefree $N$, the worst-case growth of $\omega(N)$ occurs in the case of $N$ a primorial, in which case $\omega(N)$ is on the order of
+Along the family $N = pq$ for $p$ and $q$ distinct primes, the constant does not grow with $N$.
+For general squarefree $N$, the worst-case growth of $\omega(N)$ occurs in the case where $N$ is a primorial, in which case $\omega(N)$ is on the order of